TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

+Thinking about the `logic` of the program, it seems to be very insecure, because we can `GET` a file of any URL and place it on any path of the machine.

 To test this, we are going to host a `"poc.txt"` file in a python server of our attacker machine, and and try to put into the `/tmp` path manipulating the `"config.json"` file:

 <br />